joanna-jaeeun/Emotion-Diary-Analysis-NLP-LLM/README.md

 ## Strategies flow
+- **Data Preprocessing**
   - **OCR and creating dataframe** : Using Google AI Studio, transform diaries into text datasets and create a dataframe with dataset information.
 - **Personal data encryption** : To protect privacy, encrypt students' names by replacing them with nicknames.
 - **Data analysis** : Using Neo4j (graph database system), analyze subtle changes in students' friendships and check their relationship status.
 Compare outcomes with n-gram structures in Neo4j.
+- **Modeling**
   - **Pseudo labeling** : For unlabeled datasets, apply the "sangrimlee/bert-base-multilingual-cased-nsmc" model with the emotion column, and correct mislabeled data.
   - **Sentiment Analysis with BERT** : Perform sentiment analysis using both a pre-trained model and a fine-tuned model ("beomi/KcELECTRA-base"), then compare the results.

 <div align="center">

 | Model        | Accuracy | F1 Score | Precision | Recall |